Zorgusn/WebOfDocuments/README.md

 Current Minimal Plan:

-User is able to create text documents.
+User is able to create markdown documents.

-User is able to use markdown syntax within text documents.
+User is able to use markdown syntax within documents.

 User is able to add links within text documents; special form for only going to another document on the site?